MicrosoftDocs/security/zero-trust/zero-trust-overview.md

 ## Next steps

-Use additional Zero Trust content based on a documentation set or roles in your organization.
+Use additional Zero Trust content based on a documentation set or the roles in your organization.

 ### Documentation set